Zinput/.dotfiles-mobile/README.md

 ```

 Theming:
-Open nwg-look to configure GTK theme
+Open nwg-look to configure GTK theme.
-Edit the line starting with "output * bg" in ~/.config/sway/config with your preferred wallpaper
+Edit the line starting with "output * bg" in ~/.config/sway/config with your preferred wallpaper.

 Screenshots:
-Create a directory named Pictures in your home folder or edit sway config to change screenshot location
+Create a directory named Pictures in your home folder or edit sway config to change screenshot location.